 3.1 Load data to MongoDB¶

-To load the data to MongoDB, you need to run the following commands.
-Note that the first command is required for all Nordlys functionalities.
-Other commands are optional and you may run them if the mentioned functionality is needed.
+To load the data to MongoDB, you need to run the following commands from the main Nordlys folder.
+Note that the first dump is required for the core Nordlys functionality over DBpedia.
+The other dumps are optional, depending on whether the respective functionality is needed.

 ||EL and EC|

-Run the following commands to build the indices for the mentioned functionalities.
+There are multiple elastic_indices created for supporting different services.
+Run the following commands from the main Nordlys folder to build the indices for the respective functionality.